 Weather

 One of the biggest causes of a fret sprout is warm and dry weather.
 Since most fretboards are wooden, the lack of moisture in the air makes the wood shrink.
-And thus, this results in protruding frets.
+Thus, this results in protruding frets.

 Low Humidity